Open-Markets-Initiative/Directory/Patents/ReadMe.md

 This patent discloses market data source generation supporting binary messages, repeating groups, optional fields and some support for custom fields.
 This is a message based system, lacking support for arbitrary headers and binary data.
 Some language in the patent implies that plain text can be used to generate on binary messages.

+## Universal Binary Specifiaction

+2022-10-13 to 2042-10-13 (Tegel)

+https://patents.google.com/patent/US12101388B2/en

+A many-to-many approach that can ingest any IDL or binary protocol documentation.

 ## Binary Data Model Compiler

-2024-09-24 to 2042-10-13 (Tegel)
+2024-09-24 (Tegel)

-https://patents.google.com/patent/US12101388B2/en
 https://patents.google.com/patent/US20240419416A1/en

-A many-to-many approach that can ingest any IDL or binary protocol documentation.
-A front end of a multistage binary data model compiler built around an independent intermediate representation for common operations.
+A front end of a multistage binary data model compiler built around an independent intermediate representation for generic binary data modeling.

 # Public Domain